FREQUENTLY ASKED QUESTIONS

 For training sessions, there is no minimum or maximum number people required to paddle.

 Your race day squad cannot contain any more than 25 paddlers + Drummer + Sweep.
+(We will award 25 x medals to winning teams)

 If your team is short of paddlers, please Contact Us and we can help fill your boat.